 Over the course of this long hike the trail gains almost 2,500-ft. and loses over 900-ft. as it dips in and out of drainages and crossing the rolling terrain.
 The elevation gains along with the distance make this a strenuous hike.

-Pick a beautiful day and get an early start so you can take you time traveling through the beautiful landscape, enjoying the views both near and distant.
+Pick a beautiful day and get an early start so you can take you time traveling through this scenic area, enjoying the views both near and far.
 The initial Pass Creek trail segment will be busy with hikers seeking to climb Engineer Mountain.
-After 2.4 mile you leave the crowds behind and will encounter few hikers along the remainder of the trail.
+After 2.4 mile you will leave the crowds behind and encounter few hikers along the remainder of the trail.

 Note: The Pass Creek and Engineer Mountain trails are open to bikes.
-To avoid most of the bike traffic, hike the trail on a weekday.
+Hike the trail on a weekday to avoid most of the bike traffic.
 Typically you will see few bikes on the Engineer Mountain section of the hike.